Search: Advanced search

 Full Extra Help:

-LIS beneficiaries with incomes up to 135% FPL are generally eligible for "full" Extra Help -- meaning they pay no Part D deductible, no charge for monthly premiums up to the benchmark amount, and fixed, relatively low co-pays (between $1.15 and $6.60 for 2013 depending on the person's income level and the tier category of the drug; Medicaid beneficiaries in nursing homes or waiver programs have $0 co-pays).
+LIS beneficiaries with incomes up to 135% FPL are generally eligible for "full" Extra Help -- meaning they pay no Part D deductible, no charge for monthly premiums up to the benchmark amount, and fixed, relatively low co-pays (between $1.15 and $6.60 for 2013 depending on the person's income level and the tier category of the drug; Medicaid beneficiaries in nursing homes, waiver programs, or managed long term care have $0 co-pays).
 Full Extra Help beneficiaries who hit the catastrophic coverage limit have $0 co-pays.

 Partial Extra Help: